COVID-19 Vaccination and Testing

 The 40 Oak St. clinic uses Moderna and Pfizer vaccines.
-Because vaccine supply is still limited and our allocation changes each week, please check the weekly update above to see which vaccine we will have available each day.
+Please check the weekly update above to see which vaccine we will have available each day.

 Who is eligible?

 FIRST DOSES: We are able to vaccinate people who

 - are 18 years of age or older at the time of their appointment (please see the clinic hours as mentioned above for 5-11 years old.)

 SECOND DOSES: We are able to vaccinate people who

 - have received their your first dose 28 days earlier (for Moderna) or 21 days earlier (for Pfizer) however recommended time interval is 8 weeks after your first dose